Issue

 Los Angeles Women’s Landmarks Project

-The L.A.
-Conservancy and the National Trust for Historic Preservation launch a new project to address the significant underrepresentation of women and their contributions to Los Angeles landmarks.
+The National Trust for Historic Preservation’s Where Women Made History initiative and the L.A.
+Conservancy are working to address the significant underrepresentation of women and their contributions to Los Angeles landmarks.

 In 2024, the Los Angeles Conservancy, together with the Where Women Made History initiative of the National Trust for Historic Places, launched the Los Angeles Women’s Landmarks project.
 This ambitious, multi-year effort addresses the inherent biases that have historically skewed the landmark designation process.

-Of the 1,300 places in Los Angeles designated as Historic-Cultural Monuments, less than three percent represent women’s history.
+Of the 1,300 places in Los Angeles designated as Historic-Cultural Monuments, only about two percent represent women’s history.

 The project will also generate new public-facing interpretive and student educational programs that communicate the critical role that women have played in shaping Los Angeles.